 Realistic supervised data analysis experiences, including statistical packages, statistical graphics, writing statistical reports, dealing with complex or messy data.
 Offered spring semesters.
 Prerequisites: (STAT:3200 and STAT:3210) or (STAT:5201 and STAT:5200).
 Requirements: for undergraduate majors—major g.p.a. of 3.00 or above, and grades of B or higher in STAT:3200 and STAT:3210.

 STAT:6300 Probability and Stochastic Processes I 3 s.h.

 Conditional expectations; Markov chains, including random walks and gambler's ruin; classification of states; stationary distributions; branching processes; Poisson processes; Brownian motion.
 Prerequisites: STAT:4100.

 STAT:6301 Probability and Stochastic Processes II 3 s.h.

 Markov chains with continuous state space, Martingales, random walks, Brownian motion and other continuous-time Markov chains, simulation methods.
 Prerequisites: STAT:6300.

-Methods for sampling environmental populations, sampling design, trend detection and estimation, geostatistics, kriging, variogram estimation, lattice data analysis, analysis of spatial point patterns.
+Geostatistics kriging, variogram estimation, trend estimation, sampling design, extensions to river networks and the globe, lattice data analysis, analysis of spatial point patterns.
 Prerequisites: STAT:4101 and STAT:3200.
 Same as IGPI:6530.